-The founder and abbot of the Vihara is Venerable Dhammavuddho Mahathera, a Malaysian of Chinese descent.
+The founder and former abbot of the Vihara Buddha Gotama (VBG) is the late Dhammavuddho Mahathera (1947 – 2019), a Malaysian of Chinese descent.
+Bhante was the abbot of VBG from 1998-2019.

 As a layman he graduated from the University Malaya in 1971, and worked as an Electrical Engineer with the Public Works Department for 12 years before renouncing the home life.